tucksravin/incidental-fox-productivity/README.md

 ### fixes for later

-find a real solution for having the projects refresh only after the user auth has loaded in instead of just a timeout make everything faster, fetch data only when needed everything else should be firebase/store based convert dates to luxon datetimes see why todoist sometimes has cors problems and sometimes doesn't make animations to mask unvoidable loads and slowdowns
+move arrows off of card to give timeline max space find a real solution for having the projects refresh only after the user auth has loaded in instead of just a timeout make everything faster, fetch data only when needed everything else should be firebase/store based convert dates to luxon datetimes see why todoist sometimes has cors problems and sometimes doesn't make animations to mask unvoidable loads and slowdowns get rid of unexpected width/height attr error from console unify all fetch method syntax get completed todoist tasks for going back (might need to convert to sync api) make nav for all options

 ### features for later